Overview of the Program

 - Citizenship Preparation: Adults who have met the criteria for citizenship are offered free preparation classes three times a year.
 The classes meet once a week for six weeks in the afternoon or evening.
 Students need to be able to speak and read some English.

-- Seven levels of classes
+- Six levels of classes

 - Qualified, experienced, professional teachers